 Key Facts

-• The peso eased to 928.57 per dollar on the EODHD scan, softer than the prior session and about 4.8% off its weaker 52-week extreme, doing none of the day’s lifting for once.
+• The peso eased to 928.57 per dollar on the RT scan, softer than the prior session.
+It sits about 4.8% off its weaker 52-week extreme and did none of the day’s lifting for once.

-• Banks did the heavy work with BCI up 3.9%, Banco de Chile up 2.7% and Santander Chile up 2.0%, the financials setting the tone across the tape.
+• Banks did the heavy work with BCI up 3.9%, Banco de Chile up 2.7% and Santander Chile up 2.0%.
+The financials set the tone across the tape.

-• Falabella jumped 3.8% and Copec added 2.9% carrying the domestic-consumption and energy complexes higher even as lithium name SQM-B slipped 0.5% on the heaviest turnover of the day.
+• Falabella jumped 3.8% and Copec added 2.9%, carrying the consumer and energy names higher.
+Lithium name SQM-B slipped 0.5% on the heaviest turnover of the day.

-• Copper held near $6.19 a pound rising 0.19% on July 7, keeping Chile’s macro anchor steady as traders awaited Wednesday’s local inflation print.
+• Copper held near $6.19 a pound, rising 0.19% on July 7.
+That kept Chile’s macro anchor steady as traders awaited Wednesday’s local inflation print.

 Today’s Focus